stephanfowler/stephanfowler.github.io/_posts/2015-07-12-free-press.md

   - Uncategorized
 ---

-For Guardian HackDay, a system for crowdsourcing "related content".
+Prototype system for crowdsourcing "related content" for arbitrary articles.
 The idea is to promote the Guardian as first-port-of-call news destination by identifying quality journalism - through consensus - from across the news ecosystem.
 It could be syndicated to participating orgs, and could potentially pop-up on non-participating sites to drive traffic to related Guardia articles.

+Developed for For Guardian HackDay.